What We Do

 A respected circle of Indigenous Elders and Knowledge Keepers that has the earned wisdom of lived experience and many years of dedicated service to Indigenous communities, school boards, health authorities and universities.

 We employ a diverse group of support workers and clinical staff with years of lived and professional experience working with Indigenous communities and providing culturally-safe health care.
-We currently have 24 staff members including family physicians, nurses, counsellors, social workers, outreach works, Elders and Elder’s assistants.
+We currently have 24 staff members including family physicians, nurses, counsellors, social workers, outreach workers, Elders and Elder’s assistants.

 Board of Directors